 Accused of drunk driving in Montgomery County?
 Our Montgomery County drunk driving lawyer can defend your rights.
 Allow our lawyer to fulfill that role for you.

-Our criminal defense firm can defend you to the fullest extent possible, including negotiating a plea deal or defending you in the courtroom.
+Our criminal defense firm in Montgomery County can defend you to the fullest extent possible, including negotiating a plea deal or defending you in the courtroom.

 Drunk Driving Is a Serious Offense

 - Driving with a blood alcohol content (BAC) above the legal limit (0.08% for those over 21, 0.02% for those under 21)

 - Driving after drinking enough alcohol to impair one’s judgment, regardless of blood alcohol content

 - Driving with any detectable amount of any controlled substance in the bloodstream